axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakerb">Here we can, but we keep on going back to our&hellip; our&hellip;</div>
  <div class="_speakera">Fears?</div>
  <div class="_speakerb">Yes.
 I don&rsquo;t want to say that they have an inviolable hold over us, but they kind of do.</div>
  <div class="_speakera">Look at your fears.
 Rather than saying that you are not afraid of anything, look for the fear that is hiding behind that.
 If you can&rsquo;t do it by yourself, get other people to help you.
 Don&rsquo;t give in to the <span class="_quotespan">I can do it by myself</span> fear.
 Seek others to learn from and to help you.
-Be peb to the love from people you dont know.</div>
+Be open to the receive love from people you dont know.</div>

 <h1>A Spy</h1>
  <p>Someone comes out as a spy.</p>